-Theoretical and practical experience in techniques available for control of infectious diseases 627.
-Advanced Statistical Methods in Public Health (3) Prerequisite: Public Health 602.
+Theoretical and practical experience in techniques available for control of infectious diseases.
+627. Advanced Statistical Methods in Public Health (3) Prerequisite: Public Health 602.
+Applications of advanced statistical methods for analysis of public health and biomedical data.
+Topics include multiple linear regression, analysis of variance, logistic regression, and introduction to survival analusis 632.

-Techniques for application of statistical theory to actual data.
-Topics include probability theory, estimation of parameters, and tests of hypothesis for both the discrete and continuous 631.
-Consumer Health and Safety (3) Health problems associated with consumer goods, toys, apparel, aerosols and food 632.
 Air Quality (3) Prerequisites: Biology 100, Chemistry 251, Physics 180A.
 Properties of airborne gases, vapors, and particulate matter.
 Effects of air pollution on community.
 Mobile and stationary sources of air pollution.
 Meteorology and dispersion of air pollutants.
 Ambient air quality standards.
 634. Environmental Protection (3) Rationale and mechanisms for control of water supplies, liquid and solid waste disposal, lighting, heat, food and housing, pesticides and community noise.
-635. Occupational Medicine (3) Etiology, diagnosis of disease and stress in the modern industrial environment.
-636. Hazardous Waste Management (3) Rationale, methods, and regulations governing the proper management of hazardous and toxic wastes.
+635. Occupational Medicine (3) Etiology, diagnosis of disease, and stress in the modern industrial environment.
+636. Hazardous Waste Management (3) Prerequisite: Chemistry 201.

+Rationale, methods, and regulations governing the proper management of hazardous and toxic wastes.
 637. Biological Mechanisms of Environmental Toxicants (3) Two lectures and three hours of laboratory.

 Prerequisites: Biology 261, Chemistry 160, and 230.

 Biologic effects and underlying mechanisms of action of harmful environmental agents on mammalism cells and tissues.
-Emphasis on toxic chemicals and applications of basic mechanisms nisms research to public health situations.
+Emphasis on toxic chemicals and applications of basic mechanisms research to public health situations

 638A.
-Principles of Toxicology (3) Prerequisites: Biology 261, Chemistry 160, and 230.
+Principles of Toxicology (3)

+Prerequisites: Biology 261, Chemistry 160 and 230.
 Dose-response and other principles for evaluating the effects of toxic chemicals on mammalian organ systems.

 638B.
-Methods in Toxicity Testing (3) One lecture and six hours of laboratory.
+Methods in Toxicity Testing (3)

+One lecture and six hours of laboratory.
 Prerequisite: Credit or concurrent registration in Public Health 638A.
 Laboratory methods used in evaluating chemicals for potential human toxicity.

-639. Water Quality Investigation (3) Two lectures and three hours of laboratory.
+639. Water Quality Investigation (3)

+Two lectures and three hours of laboratory.